wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 ## Vector Offsets

-In a kernel, when loading values in a register in what would be considered intuitive for a programmer:
+In a kernel, when loading values in a register in a manner that would be considered intuitive for a programmer:

 ```c++
   Int a = 2;